 Good posture helps us to stand, sit, walk and lie in positions that place the least amount of strain on supporting muscles and ligaments.
-Good posture allows the muscles to work much more efficiently, which in turns allows the body to use less energy and therefore helps to prevent muscle fatigue, muscle strain and muscle pain.
+Good posture allows the muscles to work much more efficiently, which in turns allows the body to use less energy and therefore helps to prevent muscle fatigue, muscle strain, and muscle pain.
 Good posture also reduces the stress on the ligaments holding the spinal joints together thus minimizing the likelihood of injury.

 Consequences Of Bad Posture

-Poor posture can be caused by a number of factors such as stress, obesity, decreased flexibility, poor work environment and unhealthy sitting and standing habits.
+Poor posture can be caused by a number of factors such as stress, obesity, decreased flexibility, poor work environment, and unhealthy sitting and standing habits.
 Poor posture can create a number of issues within the body.
 The most immediate problem with poor posture is that it creates chronic muscle tension as the weight of the head and upper body must be supported by the muscles instead of the bones.
-Poor posture contributes to stressful conditions such as loss of vital lung capacity, increased fatigue, reduced blood and oxygen to the brain, limited range of motion, stiffness of joints, pain syndromes, reduced mental alertness, and decreased productivity at work.
+Poor posture contributes to stressful conditions such as loss of vital lung capacity, increased fatigue, reduced blood and oxygen to the brain, limited range of motion, a stiffness of joints, pain syndromes, reduced mental alertness, and decreased productivity at work.

 There are a number of conditions that can either cause or be caused by bad posture these include the following:

 Sciatica refers to pain that radiates along the path of the sciatic nerve.
 The sciatic nerve is the longest nerve in your body.
 It runs from your pelvis, through your hip area and buttocks and down each leg.
 The sciatic nerve branches into smaller nerves as it travels down the legs providing feeling to your thighs, legs, and feet as well as controlling many of the muscles in your lower legs.
 Sciatica is actually a sign that you have an underlying problem putting pressure on a nerve in your lower back.